 In collaboration with international partners, Karabela has produced music and dance.
 His artistic production credits include Come See with Ehsan Norouzian and Kim Dunn; and Return of Aslan with Ferhat Ayaz and Andreas Pichler.

-Karabela holds a Ph.D. from McGill University.
+Karabela holds a Ph.D. from McGill University and teaches at Queen's University.
 He has taught courses on world religions, religion and democracy, political theology, religion and politics in Muslim societies as well as advanced seminars such as the European perception of Jews and Muslims during the Enlightenment and multiculturalism in the Ottoman Empire.